-Guwahati is a kind of place that has its own flavour that never fails to charm the tourists.
+Guwahati is the kind of place that has its own flavour that never fails to charm the tourists.
 Situated between the banks of Brahmaputra River and Shillong Plateau, it is one of the major cities of Assam.
-From Shunga-Kushana period to the Mughal era, different rulers were the reason for the establishment of this diverse city of Assam.
+From the Shunga-Kushana period to the Mughal era, different rulers were the reason for the establishment of this diverse city of Assam.
 It is a place where different cultures breathe and live together and this in itself becomes more of a reason to visit this city.

 Appointed by the Ahom Kings, this city was the seat of Borphukan which was the civil-military authority of the Assam region.
 It is interesting to know that Borphukan's residence was in the present Fancy Bazar area.
-It even had a council-hall which was approximately 300 yards.
+It even had a council-hall which was built in approximately 300 yards.

 It is a known fact that the Mughals invaded Assam approximately 17 times.
 However, not a single time were they able to succeed.
-What's more intriguing is the fact that they were defeated by a considerably less Assamese army in the battle of Itakhuli and battle of Saraighat.
+What's more intriguing is the fact that they were defeated by a considerably less Assamese army in the battle of Itakhuli and the battle of Saraighat.
 This gives us proof of the battle-readiness of the Ahoms.
 Furthermore, this city was even under the Burmese rule from 1817 to 1826.
 And after the first Anglo-Burmese War, the city came under the British Empire.

 Falling alongside the mighty Brahmaputra river, there is every reason to visit Guwahati.
 Yes, whether it be discovering nature or indulging your senses in the joyful activities of Guwahati's culture and traditions, this is one of the most prominent destinations where you would definitely get to enjoy your time.